Published in

 Rosalba Carriera

-Last weekend, while reading byzantine art history, I profoundly reflected that our past has allowed us to witness the enchantress of numerous artworks from different artists.
-From Byzantium to Antiquity to Medieval art to post-impressionist art, we adore the different ways of artistry.
-There is no prospect seeming iffy over why we are still so obsessed with the beauty of the Mona Lisa, the perfection of Adam by Michelangelo, the extremeness in Artemisia’s Judith or the sensual divinity in the Madonnas by Peter Paul Rubens and other artists.
-Even with all the attention these famous paintings have received, a thousand of artworks still remain unknown to us, unfortunately.
-So, for the series of exploring the hidden treasures of the art world, I intend to discuss every possible artist with you through their short stories and artworks, so the next time you see their piece of art in a museum, you’ll be able to thank me instantly.
+Last weekend, while reading Byzantine art history, I profoundly reflected that our past has allowed us to witness the enchantress of numerous artworks from different artists.
+From Byzantium to Antiquity to Medieval art to Post-Impressionist art, we have seen the different forms of artistry.
+There is no prospect seeming iffy over why we are still so obsessed with the beauty of the Mona Lisa, the perfection of Adam by Michelangelo, the extremeness in Artemisia’s Judith, or the sensual divinity in the Madonnas by Peter Paul Rubens and other artists.
+Even with all the attention these famous paintings have received, thousands of artworks still remain unknown to us, unfortunately.
+So, for the series of exploring the hidden treasures of the art world, I intend to discuss every possible artist with you through their short stories and artworks, so the next time you see their piece of art in a museum, you’ll be able to determine their style even deeply.
 Today, we have an inspiring story of a seventeenth-century artist, Rosalba Carriera, who enjoyed success with her talent and stood apart among the women artists over the stage of Europe.

 Artist Abstract: Rosalba Carriera.

 Rosalba, a Venetian artist, was the most successful woman artist of her day.
-Her portraits and allegories were spread and admired throughout Europe, and several members of the aristocracy and Royalty, including the King of Denmark, Elector Palatine Johann Wilhelm and Maximilian II of Bavaria, crazily waited in a queue outside her studio for their portraits.
-Rosalba was so perfect with her colourful artworks that August II of Saxony acquired more than 150 artworks from her gallery.
+Her portraits and allegories were spread and admired throughout Europe, and several members of the aristocracy and Royalty, including the King of Denmark, Elector Palatine Johann Wilhelm, and Maximilian II of Bavaria waited in a queue outside her studio for their portraits.
+Rosalba was so perfect with her colorful artworks that August II of Saxony acquired more than 150 artworks from her gallery.
 One of the consequential approaches of her portraits was that Rosalba always depicted her subjects as they wanted.
-Whether to confront the portrayal image as coquettish, reserved, vain, friendly, dignified or charming, she had every way to showcase her patrons as they wanted.
+Whether to confront the portrayal image as coquettish, reserved, vain, friendly, dignified, or charming, she had every way to showcase her patrons as per their desires.
 She remained popular till the end of the nineteen century.

 Birth1673, Venice